Caracas

-Caracas (/kəˈɹækəs, -ˈrɑːk-/ kə-RA(H)K-əs, /es/), officially Santiago de León de Caracas (CCS), is the capital and largest city of Venezuela, and the center of the Metropolitan Region of Caracas (or Greater Caracas).
-Caracas is located along the Guaire River in the northern part of Venezuela, within the Caracas Valley of the Venezuelan coastal mountain range (Cordillera de la Costa).
-The valley is close to the Caribbean Sea on the north, separated from the coast by a steep 2,200 m mountain range, Cerro El Ávila.
-To the south there are more hills and mountains.
-The Metropolitan Region of Caracas has an estimated population of almost 5 million inhabitants.
+Caracas, (Note: /kəˈɹækəs, -ˈrɑːk-/ kə-RA(H)K-əs, /es/) officially Santiago de León de Caracas (CCS), is the capital and largest city of Venezuela, and the center of the Metropolitan Region of Caracas (or Greater Caracas).
+It is located along the Guaire River in the northern part of Venezuela, within the Caracas Valley of the Venezuelan coastal mountain range.
+The valley is close to the Caribbean Sea, separated from the shore by a steep 2,200 m mountain range, Cerro El Ávila.
+To the south there are more hills and mountains that form the valley.
+The Metropolitan Region of Caracas has an estimated population of over 5 million inhabitants.

-The historic center of the city is the Cathedral, located on Bolívar Square, though some consider the center to be Plaza Venezuela, located in the Los Caobos area.
+The historic center of the city is the Caracas Cathedral, located on Bolívar Square, though some consider the center to be Plaza Venezuela, located in the Los Caobos area.
 Businesses in the city include service companies, banks, and malls.
 Caracas has a largely service-based economy, apart from some industrial activity in its metropolitan area.
 The Caracas Stock Exchange and Petróleos de Venezuela (PDVSA) are headquartered in Caracas.
-Empresas Polar is the largest private company in Venezuela.
-Caracas is Venezuela's cultural capital, with many restaurants, theaters, museums, and shopping centers.
-Caracas has some of the tallest skyscrapers in Latin America, such as the Parque Central Towers.
-The Museum of Contemporary Art of Caracas is one of the most important in South America.
+Empresas Polar, the largest private company in Venezuela, is also headquartered here.
+Caracas is Venezuela's cultural capital, with many restaurants, shopping centers, theaters, and museums found in the city, including the Museum of Contemporary Art of Caracas.
+Caracas is home to some of the tallest skyscrapers in Latin America, such as the Parque Central Towers.